Pleio/pleio_official_validator/README.md

 Features
 --------
-- make whitelist of domains to allow (goverment) officials
+- make whitelist of domains to allow (government) officials
-- validate user a (goverment) official
+- validate user as a (government) official
-- extend subsites with email validation